NDevTK/chromiumwiki/process_model.md

 Analysis of `content/browser/child_process_launcher.cc` reveals the implementation of the `ChildProcessLauncher` class, responsible for launching child processes.
 Key security considerations include:

 * **Command-line argument validation:**  The `Launch` function should be thoroughly reviewed for vulnerabilities related to command-line injection.
 Robust input sanitization and validation are crucial to prevent attackers from manipulating the command line to execute malicious code.
+The function should implement robust input validation and sanitization to prevent command-line injection attacks.

 * **Error handling:**  The handling of launch failures should be robust to prevent attackers from exploiting errors to compromise the system.
 Detailed logging and error reporting mechanisms are essential for debugging and security analysis.
+The function should implement robust error handling to prevent attackers from exploiting launch failures.

 * **Termination handling:**  The `GetChildTerminationInfo` function provides information about the termination status of a child process.
 This information should be carefully analyzed to identify potential security issues related to process termination.
+The function should be reviewed to ensure that it provides accurate and reliable information about the termination status of child processes.

 Files reviewed: `content/browser/child_process_launcher.cc`